Learn More About Our Demonstration Skills Training

 Talk with your team about the questions and see if they have experienced them and ask them for ways that they answered.
 Over time this practice will up everyone’s game and give you a great resource to help you and new team members with questions.

 3) Understand the issues faced by your prospects

 Compelling demonstrations demand a deep understanding of the issues faced by your prospects and customers.
 Understanding lets you to map the benefits of your product to your prospects needs.
-How has your product or service helped others like them?
-Bring this out and you provide a valuable service to your prospect and put them at ease.

 4) Use a story based structure

 Structured demos are memorable demos.
 If you just string together feature after feature, the prospect won’t remember what you showed them.

 Instead, why not try a time-compressed story based on a “day in the life” of your prospect.
 This style demo mirrors what happens in their world, making it easy to follow and remember.

 The key thing here is to only cover what the prospect cares about in your story, drop everything else or you are asking for trouble!
 Check out the video on using a time compressed story based demo format:

 5) Use customer stories and references